-A new policy, approved in 2016, created an improved version of the Risk Register which is finally approval by the Audit Committee and the Assembly annually.
+A policy, approved in 2016, created an improved version of the Risk Register which is formally approved by the Audit Committee and the Assembly annually.
 The Register categorises the likelihood of risk events occurring and their potential impact on the Charity.
-The major risks (which were most recently formally reviewed on 15 March 2019) affecting the charity are:
+The major risks (which were most recently formally reviewed on 19 November 2019) affecting the charity are: